Jobs of the 12 Disciples

 Thomas is one who lived in Galilee.
 Another name they called him was Didymus.
 He was first mentioned in the Scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
 A diligent study of the gospel shows that although he could be a pessimist, he was devoted to the gospel and full of faith.

 Jude, also known as Judas or Thaddeus, is the elder brother to James, and also a son of Alpheus.
-By the question, he once asked Jesus and from research, Jude believed in the ruling of the world by the chosen people.
+He once asked Jesus and from research, Jude believed in the ruling of the world by the chosen people.

 Jude has quite a silent story in the bible, though he has a chapter in the New Testament the Bible.
 Jude died from the des flèches lui ont été tiréesà Ararat.